ian-shafer/ian-shafer.github.io/_posts/2016-01-25-configuration.md

    * Your deployment process should take care of configuring your program in remote environments.
 In a developer's environment, there is no deployment, and therefore, no chance to set configuration
    * Money.
 Engineering talent is expensive and we don't want to waste time with needless configuration
-   * It would not be good for a program running in a dev environment to interfere with a production systems (e.g. a dev program connecting to a production database)
+   * It would not be good for a program running in a dev environment to interfere with production systems (e.g. a dev program connecting to a production database)

 Engineers will need the ability to modify configuration in their development environments.
 The approach to modifying configuration in development will be the